compute-io/matrix-function/README.md

 ===
 ### Create

-To facilitate using [`matrix`](https://github.com/dstructs/matrix) functions within a larger library where input arguments are of known types and where memory management occurs externally, a method to create minimal [`matrix`](https://github.com/dstructs/matrix) functions is provided.
+To facilitate using [`matrix`](https://github.com/dstructs/matrix) functions within an application where input arguments are of known types and where memory management occurs externally, a method to create minimal [`matrix`](https://github.com/dstructs/matrix) functions is provided.

 #### matrixfun.create( [fcn,] num )